agrc/skid/README.md

 You'll need to do a few steps to set up your environment to develop a skid.
 You may also want to make sure you've got the skid working locally before adding the complexity of the cloud function.

-This all presumes you're working in Virtual Studio Code.
+This all presumes you're working in Visual Studio Code.

 1. Create new environment for the project and install Python
    - `conda create --name PROJECT_NAME python=3.8`